ByteOtter/journey/content/posts/fosdem_24/index.md

 ## Planning?
 To hell with that...

-Just as last year, I did not look up what talks were planned until I had breakfast on Saturday morning and was heading up to the ULB, the Free University of Brussels.
+Just like last year, I did not look up what talks were scheduled until I had breakfast on Saturday morning and was heading up to the ULB, the Free University of Brussels.
 Quite the planner i know...

 I have to say, the selection was great this year.
-I was especially interested in the Rust devroom, as I am lately learning and using Rust quite intensively for a project I am working on (and probably will soon talk about here).
+I was especially interested in the Rust devroom, as I am lately learning and using Rust quite intensively for a project I am working on (and probably will talk about here soon).
 So I wanted to use this chance to take away as much as possible from the talks there.

 When we arrived around 10am though, my colleague and I quickly learned that the Rust devroom was a **very** popular destination.
 The line was stretched alongside the narrow corridor of Building H.